ethmarks/fphf/README.md

 ## Search Space Exhaustion

 If you try to find low-length fixed-point hashes, there's a decent chance that you'll get a "No match found" error at some point.
 What this means is that there aren't any fixed point hashes for the specified length and template.
-It's not that fphf just couldn't find any, it's that they mathematically don't exist.
+It's not that fphf was unable to find any, it's that they mathematically don't exist.
 It's like asking for a real-valued solution to `x^2+x+1=0`.

-Search space exhaustion is far less common on higher hash lengths, but if you insist on a low-length hash, you can tweak the template.
-Add or remove punctuation, rephrase a word or two, or adjust the capitalization.
+Search space exhaustion is far less common on higher hash lengths, but if you insist on a low-length hash, you can tweak the template by adding or removing punctuation, rephrasing a word or two, or adjusting the capitalization.
 Because SHA-256 is so sensitive, even a tiny change will fundamentally alter the hash space, effectively giving you another shot at a low-length fixed-point hash.

 ```bash
 ❯ fphf -d 4